rvtovar/Heart_Disease/README.md

 ### Recommendations

-Reccomendations for this project would include talking to a subject matter expert on Heart Disease.
+Recommendations for this project would include talking to a subject matter expert on Heart Disease.
 This would be beneficial with Feature Engineering and determining what we could add as a feature or remove to better enhance the performance of the model.

 ### Next Steps